-Although the Head of Governance reports to the Corporate Director of Resources (S151 Officer), the internal audit activity is organisationally independent in its planning and operation and as such has unrestricted access to the following:
+Although the Head of Governance reports to the Service Director Performance and Innovation, the internal audit activity is organisationally independent in its planning and operation and as such has unrestricted access to the following:

 - Chief Executive;

+- S.151 Officer;

 - Monitoring Officer;

-- Chairman of the Audit Committee:
+- Chairman of the Audit Committee;

-- Chairman of the Standards Committee;
+- Chairman of the Standards Committee:

 - Members of the Council; and

 - All Council employees.

-Functionally, the work of Internal Audit is reported to Corporate Directors, Heads of Service, Audit Committee and the External Auditor by means of specific reports, and also in summary form to Audit Committee via six monthly monitoring and activity reports.
+Functionally, the work of Internal Audit is reported to Service Directors, Heads of Service, Audit Committee and the External Auditor by means of specific reports, and also in summary form to Audit Committee via six monthly monitoring and activity reports.